PhilHarps/music/README.md

 <% end %>
 ```

-Some partials and centralised styling in `applications.scss` have been used in an attempt to consolidate and centralise some elements such as header, footer, forms, the card used to display each listing.
-However, the quality of the codebase and clunky user experience (i.e. Updating account authentication is nested a second level down from Editing Profile details) nonetheless demonstrated the haphazard, patchwork coding process of the solo developer.
+Partials and centralised styling in `applications.scss` have been used in an attempt to consolidate and centralise some elements such as header, footer, forms, the card used to display each listing.
+Nonetheless, the quality of the codebase and clunky user experience (i.e. Updating account authentication is nested a second level down from Editing Profile details) demonstrated the ham-fisted coding process of the solo developer.
 Maintaining the application as it is currently submitted will inevitably accrue compounding technical debt.

 ---